mctechnology17/gm/README.md

 ----

 # Intro
-`GitManager` is a assistant multi platform which can be combined with your `zsh/bash/fish/powershell` or with your editor `vim/vi/nvim/Gvim/MacVim`.
+`GitManager` is a manager for GIT multi platform which can be combined with your `zsh/bash/fish/Windows Terminal Preview` or with your editor `vim/vi/nvim/Gvim/MacVim`.

 `GitManager` is fast and lightweight and no outside dependencies.